ArunP2511/Vue-Application/README.md

 Node.js - JavaScript runtime environment
 Express.js - Web framework for Node.js
-neo4j (or any other database) for data storage
+neo4j (or any other database) for data storage(in this project, the graph data is from neo4j Aura(cloud service).The graph data is created a new instances and hosted in this neo4j cloud service)

 ## Project setup